 This option allows to show or/and edit parameters of individual network interfaces of the firewall.
+The console allows to configure only IPv4 parameters (for setting of IPv6 you need to use the web administration interface).

 Each interface allows definition of automatic configuration via DHCP or manual configuration of IP address, subnet mask and default gateway.

-Note: No default gateway should be set on interfaces connected to the local network, otherwise this firewall cannot be used as agateway for the Internet access.
+No default gateway should be set on interfaces connected to the local network, otherwise this firewall cannot be used as a gateway for the Internet access.